-- 4.5.1.1 To promote conservation of Markham's cultural heritage resources by: - a) identifying cultural heritage resources and maintaining a Register of Property of Cultural Heritage Value or Interest; - b) recognizing the significance of these resources by designating individual properties, groups of properties, or a geographical area of historical significance under the Ontario Heritage Act; - c) adopting and implementing policies and programs for the protection of these resources including: - i. requirements for heritage impact assessments and conservation plans, heritage conservation easements and heritage permits; - ii. reviewing any application for development approval, building permit or demolition permit affecting cultural heritage resources to ensure new development, site alteration and additions are contextually appropriate and maintain the integrity of all on-site and adjacent cultural heritage resources; and - iii. facilitating the rehabilitation, renovation and/or restoration of cultural heritage resources so that they remain in active use; - d) participating in the management of these resources through acquisition, disposition, purchase, lease donation or other forms of involvement such as the review of development approvals, development incentives and property standards; and - e) promoting stewardship of these resources by offering financial support and educational and commemorative programs, and fostering public and private partnerships. - 4.5.1.2 To demonstrate leadership and proper stewardship of all municipally-owned cultural heritage resources by designating and managing such resources in accordance with the policies of this Plan. - 4.5.1.3 To consult with and obtain the recommendation of Markham's municipal heritage committee, Heritage Markham, on matters related to the conservation of Markham's cultural heritage resources outlined in Section 4.5.1.1 of this Plan.
+- b) recognizing the significance of these resources by designating individual properties, groups of properties, or a geographical area of historical significance under the Ontario Heritage Act. - c) adopting and implementing policies and programs for the protection of these resources including requirements for cultural heritage impact assessments and conservation plans, heritage conservation easements and heritage permits. - d) participating in the management of these resources through acquisition, disposition, purchase, lease donation or other forms of involvement such as the review of development approvals, development incentives and property standards. - e) promoting stewardship of these resources by offering financial support and educational and commemorative programs, and fostering public and private partnerships. - 4.5.1.2 To demonstrate leadership and proper stewardship of all municipallyowned cultural heritage resources by designating and managing such resources in accordance with the policies of this Plan. - 4.5.1.3 To consult with and seek the advice of Markham's heritage committee, Heritage Markham, on matters related to the conservation of Markham's cultural heritage resources outlined in Section 4.5.1.1 of this Plan.